iw6dgm/Crobots/python/README.rst

 A combination of *CrobotsBenchDB.py* and *CrobotsDBRandom.py*

-To test a single robot against a random combination of matches against a set of robots from the configuration file.
+To test a single robot against a random combination of matches.
 You can stop and resume a tournament later on.
 You can limit the number of combats changing the variable *LIMIT*.
 Examples: